malcommac/Flow/README.md

 * *(optional but appreciated)* [Click here to report me](https://github.com/malcommac/flow/issues/new?labels[]=Share&labels[]=[Type]%20Share&title=I'm%20using%20your%20library%20in%20my%20software&body=Hi,%20I'm%20using%20your%20library%20in%20my%20software;%20you%20can%20found%20it%20at%20the%20following%20link:) **your app using Flow**.

 ## SUPPORT THE PROJECT
-Creating and mantaining libraries takes time.

-As programmer you know this better than anyone else.
+Creating and mantaining libraries takes time and as developer you know this better than anyone else.

 If you want to contribuite to the development of this project or give to me a thanks please consider to make a small donation using PayPal: